ayomawdb/kbase.ayoma.me/docs/reverse-engineering.md

 - Windows API Monitoring Tools

 - Diaphora - is a program diffing plugin for IDA / Ghidra: <https://github.com/joxeankoret/diaphora>
+- YaDiff - is a program diffing
+- BinDiff: Patch analysis

 - radare2
 - Frida - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers: <https://www.frida.re/>
 - angr - Python framework for analyzing binaries.
 It combines both static and dynamic symbolic ("concolic") analysis, making it applicable to a variety of tasks: <https://angr.io/>